Almir-git-unifc/table-collapse-expand-row/README.md

 <h1>table-expand-collapse-row</h1>

-Description:  table that expand and collapse row, very simple, made in react vite
+Table that expand and collapse row, very simple, made in react vite

 ---------------------------------------------------------------------------------------------------------